 Second Nature and the Intentional Endowments Network (IEN) held the 2018 Higher Education Climate Leadership Summit February 4-6 in Tempe, Arizona.
-It was the largest gathering of higher education presidents, chancellors, trustees, and other senior leaders committed to accelerating climate and sustainability solutions with over 275 participants.
+It was the year’s largest gathering of higher education presidents, chancellors, trustees, and other senior leaders committed to accelerating climate solutions with over 275 participants.

 It came at a critical time as society deals with the ongoing and worsening impacts of climate disruption.
 Working together with business, state and local leaders, the higher education sector can and must shape the future of America’s global climate leadership.
-After the U.S. Administration’s announcement to withdraw from the international Paris Climate Agreement, Second Nature and its Climate Leadership Network, IEN and other sector partners stepped in to fill the void through the We Are Still In (WASI) which represents $6.2 trillion of the U.S. economy.
+After the U.S. Administration’s announcement to withdraw from the international Paris Climate Agreement, hundreds of higher education leaders, many of which are part of the Climate Leadership and the Intentional Endowments Networks, joined other sector leaders to fill the void through the We Are Still In (WASI) initiative.
+These subnational actors, the scope of which is quantified through the work of America’s Pledge, represent $6.2 trillion of the U.S. economy, including $122 in university endowments and over 4.2 million students.

 Why Second Nature and IEN?